atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

 ```

 !!! warning "Target Helm chart version"
-    The target Helm chart version must be higher than current Helm chart version.
+    The target Helm chart version must be higher than the current Helm chart version.

-You can see all available Helm chart versions of the specific product by running this command:
+To see all available Helm chart versions of the specific product run this command:

 ```shell
 helm search repo atlassian-data-center/<product> --versions